vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 # &#128161; Overview
-**Divide-and-Conquer** is a widely-used problem-solving approach in computer science to solve complex problems by breaking them down into simpler, manageable subproblems, solving each sub-problem independently, and combining their solutions.
+**Divide-and-Conquer** is a widely-used problem-solving approach in computer science to solve complex problems by breaking them down into more simpler an manageable subproblems, solving each independently, and combining their solutions.
 It helps to design efficient algorithms and optimize performance across various applications, which makes understanding the concept quite beneficial.
 <p align="center"><img src="./Images/DivideAndConquer.png"/></p>

 ## Essential Terminology
 - **Problem** — is a task or challenge that requires a solution, typically defined by a set of inputs, constraints, and desired outputs.
 It can vary in complexity and scope, ranging from simple arithmetic calculations to complex optimization tasks.
-  - **Sub Problem** — is a smaller, more manageable instance of the original problem.
+  - **Subproblem** — is a smaller, more manageable instance of the original problem.
 - **Problem-Solving Strategy** — is a method of approaching a problem to find a solution.
 - **Divide-and-Conquer** — is a strategy that consists of 3 steps:
   1. **Divide** — brake down original problem into smaller, more manageable subproblems.
-  2. **Conquer** — solve each sub-problem independently.
+  2. **Conquer** — solve each subproblem independently.
   3. **Combine** — combine those solutions to form solution to the original problem.
 - **Decrease and Conquer** — is a variation, which leaves only required subproblem and discards other, that are not considered further in the solution process because they don't contain the solution to the original problem, therefore this approach just simply reduces the size of the original problem; e.g. binary search divides problem in halves, but search occurs only in one.